 VALUE stands for Valid Assessment of Learning in Undergraduate Education.
 VALUE is a campus-based, faculty developed assessment approach organized and lead by AAC&U as part of its Liberal Education and America’s Promise (LEAP) initiative.

 Core Curriculum Assessment

 Office of Assessment and Institutional Effectiveness

-The University of Texas at Tyler Core Curriculum is approved annually by the Texas Higher Education Coordinating Board Texas (THECB) and aligns with the UT Tyler mission and strategic plan to prepare all UT Tyler graduates with the general education knowledge and skills to be productive and successful 21st century global citizens.
+The University of Texas at Tyler Core Curriculum is approved annually by the Texas Higher Education Coordinating Board Texas (THECB) and aligns with the UT Tyler mission and strategic plan to prepare all UT Tyler graduates to be productive and successful 21st century leaders.

 The purpose of Core Curriculum assessment is to improve student attainment of the Texas Core Objectives and to affirm the following foundational goals of general education:

-- Assessment must document the degree of acceptable student attainment for each student learning outcome
+- Assessment documents the degree of acceptable student attainment for each student learning outcome.

 Texas Core Curriculum Required Objectives